-The next two sections are to be evaluated by t he eLC only: Торіс Question/Comments 5 4 3 2 1 17.
+Topic Question/Comments 5 4 3 2 1 17.
 Communication: The instructor responds to students and gets no complaints reported to eLearning about lack of communication.
 The instructor is prompt in meeting announced deadlines as reported by eLearning.
 The instructor reports LDA's in a timely fashion to eLearning.
 The instructor posts passwords within the given time frame.
-Comments: 18.
+Comments: , 18.
 Enrollment Tool Information: Responds to the eLC's request in a timely manner to have textbook and syllabus information posted.
 Textbook and Syllabus information is posted for current semester.
 (This should include breakdown of course grading).
 Comments: eLC Score: Add all scores assigned and divide by 22.
-Place score in this box \longrightarrow Signature of eLC: l· nstructor: Course: Did Instruct or Complete the following: Experienced New eLearning A djunct i.
+Place score in this box → Signature of eLC: Instructor: Course: - Did Instructor Com plete the following: Experienced New eLearnin Œ Adjunct Dia monucion Com piete the following.
+Experienced New elegining Aujunct $\overline{\mathbf{V}}$

+Did Instructor Complete the following: Experienced New eLearning Adju- nct i.
 Enrollment Tool (new instructors) ii.
 Growing with Canvas (new instructors) iii.
 Digging Deeper with Designing & Teaching (experienced instructors) One course (ii or iii) is suggested for 20-21 iv.
 The convocation hosted by MCCB will satisfy eLearning PD besides iv v.
 Back to school meeting